-Make discoveries easily with Automatic Internet Data Matching to historical records and family tree profiles on MyHeritage databases (more than 6 billion records).
+Make discoveries easily with Automatic Internet Data Matching to historical records and family tree profiles on Findmypast (added in version 6.2) and MyHeritage databases.
 On-screen hints in the Focus Window display when matches are found.
-Clicking on the hint shows the matches in a MyHeritage web page.
-Some of the matches can be viewed and confirmed for free, while others require a MyHeritage data subscription (exclusive 33% discount for Family Historian users on MyHeritage data subscriptions).
+Clicking on the hint shows the matches in a web page.
+Some of the matches can be viewed and confirmed for free, while others require an appropriate subscription (exclusive 33% discount for Family Historian users on MyHeritage data subscriptions).
 Matches can be viewed in the new Web Search Window (see below) or an external browser.

 To learn more, see Automatic Internet Data Matching.

 Use the new Map Window to map the locations of all the places and events in your projects.
 View family movements over time, using the Time Slider.
 Choose any combination of people and events, and filter on event types, using the same or different markers.
 Click on a marker to view all events that occurred there in a popup window.
 For example, you can show all your ancestors’ birth places marked in red, and all your spouse’s ancestors’ birth places marked in green.
 Moving around the map, and zooming in or out to see more or less detail, is easy and fun.
 And you have a choice of two different map styles.

 New Web Search Window

 The new web search window is a complete web browser in a window and allows easy browsing of the Internet and is one of the components of the new Web Clipping Capability (see below).
 The new window integrates with the Internet Search tool which can now maintain Web Search Window bookmarks.
 Although there are several advantages to using the Web Search window (such as support for drag-and-drop), you can always use an external browser if you prefer – either for Internet searches or for Internet Data Matching.

 Re-designed Media Window with New Media Link Tool